opencluster/design/Locks/Locks.md

 Locks must continue to work even if significant changes in the cluster occur (ie, a site goes offline).

-If Configured so, Locks servers must maintain a Quorum.
-This requires that an odd number of Locks servers exist (some servers can be setup to only be a quorum member and not actually handle client connections).

 The Locks servers will maintain a copy of shared config.
 If the config is changed on any of the Locks servers, the change is replicated to all the others.
 Each config change is tracked with a change ID, and as part of the heartbeat, each server indicates what config version they are using.
 This will be used to ensure that split-brain situations are detected and handled.
 This will also assist with synchronisation when a server goes offline, and when it comes back online, has invalid configuration.

-Locks servers should also be able to be geographically isolated.
+Locks servers should also be able to be geographically isolated (through LocationDomains).
 When a client connects to a Locks server, it is given a list of all the other Locks servers, and can choose the one that gives the quickest response.
 This will become its primary Locks server.

 When a client connects to the server, it establishes an identifier, and it will use that same identifier on the other Locks servers.
 This allows them to move around to the fastest repsonding Locks server.